Hasith1974/Hasith1974/README.md

 ## 📬 How to Reach Me
 📫 You can reach me by [email here](hasithdarla@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/hasith-mani-charan-darla/).

-## 🔗 Problem-Solving & Coding Practice
+## Problem-Solving & Coding Practice
 [Hacker Rank](https://www.hackerrank.com/profile/hasithdarla)
 I solve coding problems in **Python** and **SQL** on HackerRank to strengthen my programming and problem-solving skills.

-## 🚀 Machine Learning and Python Projects
+## 1.Machine Learning and Python Projects
 [🛡️ Hate Speech Detection](https://github.com/Hasith1974/Hate-Speech-Detection.git)
 A detailed exploration of **tweets data**, visualized and analyzed using **Python** and ML techniques.